TheOriginalBob0705/ping-ip-range/README.md

-# PING IP RANGE
+# PING IPs

-Ping a range of IP addresses, with custom ranges for each IP section
+Ping IP addresses from a text file

-## Instructions
+## Instructions:

-1. Input ranges
-2. (Optional) Input subnet mask
+1. Use `generate_ip.py` to generate a list of IP addresses, edit the for loops to change the range of addresses generated
-3. Run script
+2. Run script
+3. Use `ping.py` to ping the addresses from the generated file
-4. The output of valid IPs (those that return a ping) are placed into a file called `output.txt`
+4. The output of valid IPs (those that return a ping request) are placed into a file called `ip_output.txt`

+## Bugs/Issues:
+- Ping requests won't be returned if ICMP packets are blocked on the endpoint